omkarshinde25/Sales-Analysis-Excel-Project/README.md

 ## Contributing
 Contributions are welcome!
 Feel free to open an issue or submit a pull request for improvements or bug fixes.

-## License
-This project is licensed under the MIT License.
-See the `LICENSE` file (or update this section if you prefer another license).